Become an APA Site Visitor

 On Site Review

-The site visit is an on site review of your program to help the Commission confirm that your program meets the Standards of Accreditation and your self-study information is valid.
+The site visit is an on-site review of a program to help the Commission confirm that the program meets the Standards of Accreditation and the self-study information is valid.

 Point of Contact